Billboard Pricing: Re-Calculating the Costs after COVID-19

 Despite this reality, billboards are still in use.
 As of August 2019, there were just over 342,000 billboards on display on the side of US highways.
 However, billboard pricing is contingent on the location.
 Billboard pricing in US is extremely high.
 For instance, a single display in Boston costs between $11,000 and $23,000 for four weeks.
 In a medium city like San Diego, one needs at least $15,000 for a four-week display.
 However, in a small town like Milwaukee, just $4,000 is enough to pay for a billboard display for four weeks.

-From the preceding, billboard prices punitive for businesses in large cities.
-Unfortunately, the correlation of the billboard pricing with audience targeting is low.
+From the preceding, billboard prices are punitive for businesses in large cities.
+Unfortunately, the correlation of billboard pricing with audience targeting is low.
 In the US, many billboards appear on the sides of highways and huge buildings.
 Notably, the ads placed on the billboards target drivers and passengers in cars and trains.
 Unfortunately, many, if not all, drivers on busy highways would instead focus on the road than read a billboard.
 Otherwise, the inattention to the road might result in many accidents.
 On the other hand, many passengers on trains and cars focus on touching and swiping at their smartphones.
 In a word, the majority of the target audience is less attentive to billboards.
 The billboard pricing does not correlate with the brand recall.

 Further, there is no way advertisers can say with much confidence that they know who will use a particular highway for four weeks.
 Therefore, it is merely a matter of faith, which does not convert to engagement for the message.
 Unlike other advertising techniques like ambient marketing, billboards cannot reach a specific audience.
 Instead, it relies on the generalization that, in the end, produces scant impressions.